Cornish Metals Inc. (TSX-V / AIM: CUSN)

 All information used in the preparation of this communication has been compiled from publicly available sources that we believe to be accurate and reliable, however, we cannot, and do not, guarantee the accuracy or completeness of this.

-These articles are for awareness and information purposes only, and are not recommendations in any form.
+These articles are for awareness and informational purposes only, and are not recommendations in any form.
 Always consult an investment professional.